 If you would like to file a petition for dissolution of marriage in a contested divorce, please remember that Florida law is specific about the rules of procedure.
 Divorce is a highly emotional time and hiring an inexperienced family law attorney or going it alone is never a good idea.
 Schedule a consultation at our Hudson Florida Family Law Firm.
 Wendy Doyle-Palumbo represents both men and women in contested divorce cases.
 Compassionate, yet aggressive, her approach to divorce and family law matters have helped many families move forward to the next chapter in their lives.

 Obtaining information pertaining to your marriage including financials, witness statements, depositions, and interrogatories is called “discovery.”
 This process can be limited or in high conflict or high net worth divorce cases where property and business financials are applicable or where alimony is a concern, it can be a lengthy process.
 As noted below if the parties cannot agree, the judge will refer you to mediation.
-If mediation and negotiations fail, a trial will pursue which means a judge will decide the outcome of your case.
+If mediation and negotiations fail, a trial will pursue, which means a judge will decide the outcome of your case.
+In such complex situations, consulting with a seasoned high net worth divorce attorney in Florida can provide invaluable guidance and expertise to navigate the legal intricacies.

 NOTE: In all contested divorce cases in Florida, mediation and parenting classes are required.